nicknick85/Collective-Intelligence-Research/Data/README.md

-# Tick data loaded from Bеtfаir
+# Detailed historical data loaded from Bеtfаir
 ...
 ## tickdata_markets
 Here we store general information about 24 football events and corresponding markets.
 Four markets are considered for each event (see below).